adamabdelhamed/PowerArgs/readme.md

 If you need to support a different type or want to support custom syntax to populate a complex object then you can create a custom reviver.

-This example converts strings in the format "<x>,<y>" into a Point object that has properties "X" and "Y".
+This example converts strings in the format "x,y" into a Point object that has properties "X" and "Y".

     public class CustomReviverExample
     {